azuchi/secp256k1rb/README.md

 To use this library, you need to specify the path of the secp256k1 shared library in environment variable `SECP256K1_LIB_PATH`, e.g: `$ export SECP256K1_LIB_PATH=/var/local/lib/libsecp256k1.so`.

+Note: This library also implements the recovery module, so you must have built the secp256k1 library with the `--enable-module-recovery` option.

 By including the Secp256k1 module, you can use the features provided by the `libsepc256k1` library.
 For example:

 ```ruby